 In today’s job market, engineering companies are looking for candidates with the ability to think critically and solve complex problems.
-A graduate degree in engineering will give you the opportunity to develop these essential skills.
+A graduate degree in engineering will allow you to develop these essential skills.
 If you’re ready to take your career to the next level, a graduate degree in engineering is the way to go.

 An online engineering program can provide students with the skills and knowledge they need to stay ahead of the curve.
 With flexible study options, affordable tuition and a broad range of courses, online engineering programs offer a great way to further your career.

-Illinois is home to a number of world-class universities.
-These institutions are leaders in online education, offering a number of programs that can be completed entirely online.
+Illinois is home to several world-class universities.
+These institutions are leaders in online education, offering many programs that can be completed entirely online.
 The University of Illinois offers 12 online engineering master’s degree programs, from mechanical engineering to bioengineering.
 Northern Illinois University offers a Master of Science in Engineering Management program that is 100% online.

 Research is an important first step when considering any online engineering program.
 Make sure to find a program that is accredited by ABET.
 Most online engineering programs offer a variety of courses, but it is important to select one that offers the specific courses required for your desired field of study.